tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. The Horn is made of a maze of pipes to seemingly scramble the sound, making it difficult to master
+1. Show how the maze of pipes of a french horn seemingly scramble the sound, making it difficult to master

 ## 4 - 6 - Guitar